VSevagen/crack-a-laugh/README.md

 <h1>Lights Out</h1>

+<p>THis challenge is about verifying whether you've got a good hang of basic React concepts as well as Django and GraphQL in overall</p>

 <h2>Stages</h2>
 <p>This challenge consists of 2 stages</p>
 <ul>
-<li>First Stage - Get the LightsOut Game working - use the lightsOut folder only</li>
+<li>First Stage - Get the LightsOut Game working - use the lights-out folder only</li>
-<li>Second Stage - Render a leaderboard in lightsOut but fetch the data from backend in django folder.
-Use graphql for querying</li>
+<li>Second Stage - Render a leaderboard in lights-out but fetch the data from backend in django folder.
+Use GraphQL for querying</li>
 </ul>
-<p>THis challenge is about verifying whether you've got a good hang of basic React concepts</p>

 <br/>
-<h2>The Game</h2>
+<h2>The Game - First Stage</h2>
 <p>Lights Out is a logic game played on a grid of individual lights, which can either be lit or unlit.
 The puzzle is won when all the lights are turned off.</p>
 <p>You can click on each individual cell to toggle that light - but its also toggles the light above it, left of it, right and below of it.</p>